List of members of the Aztec Club of 1847: Trivia

 As the Mexican War was fought only 14 years prior to the American Civil War, many senior officers in both the Union and Confederate armies had been members of the Aztec Club.
 Of 287 members who joined the society by 1895, 121 were generals in the Union or Confederate armies.

 Two presidents of the United States were members of the Aztec Club – Franklin Pierce and Ulysses S. Grant.

 Another president who was a veteran of the Mexican War was President and Major General Zachary Taylor, who, although having served with great distinction during the war and despite some sources to the contrary, was not a member of the Aztec Club.
 He does not appear on the roll of the 160 original members of the society in The Constitution of the Aztec Club of 1847 and the List of Members, 1893.
 This is because the Club was formed by officers serving in Mexico City in 1847 and Taylor served in northeastern Mexico.
 The Aztec Club did not expand its membership beyond the original 160 members until 1871 – 21 years after Taylor's death.

 John C. Breckinridge, who was Vice President of the United States from 1857 to 1861 and a candidate for president in 1860, who served with the Army of Occupation of Mexico City as the major of the 3rd Kentucky Infantry, did not join the Aztec Club before his death in 1875.
 He served as a Major General in the Confederate States Army during the American Civil War.

+In 1964, the Tomb of the Unknown Soldier at Arlington National Cemetery was presented an Aztec Club medal.
+"While the Tomb of the Unknown Soldier was created long after the Mexican War, the presentation of the Aztec Club medal connects the Tomb with this conflict and serves as a reminder that the Tomb honors missing and unidentified service members from all periods of American history."